mikeraab/docker101/Participant-Guide.md

 ***
 Enter a name for the new Service, such as "whale" and Save the new Service

-To run the Whale service, just click the Deploy Button next to Whale service, in the list of available Services, then click Deploy again and accept the default orchestration options
+To run the Whale service, just click the Deploy Button next to Whale service, in the list of available Services, then click Deploy again and accept the default orchestration options:

 <img src=images/013-deploy-service.png />
 ***